Retirement of steam locomotives by country: Britain

 Trials of diesel locomotives and railcars began in Britain in the 1930s but made only limited progress.
 One problem was that British diesel locomotives were often seriously under-powered compared with the steam locomotives against which they were competing.
 Moreover, labour and coal were relatively cheap.

 After 1945, problems associated with post-war reconstruction and the availability of cheap domestic-produced coal kept steam in widespread use throughout the two following decades.
 However the ready availability of cheap oil led to new dieselisation programmes from 1955, and these began to take full effect from around 1962.
 By then it was apparent that steam locomotives had reached their limit in terms of power within the restrictive British loading gauge, with no scope for larger boilers or cylinders even if mechanical firing were to be employed.
 Towards the end of the steam era, steam motive power fell into a state of disrepair.
 The last steam locomotive built for mainline British Railways was 92220 Evening Star, which was completed in March 1960.
 The last steam-hauled service trains on the British Railways network ran on 11 August 1968, but the use of steam locomotives in British industry continued into the 1980s.
 In June 1975, there were still 41 locations where steam was in regular use, and many more where engines were maintained in reserve in case of diesel failures.
 Gradually, the decline of the ironstone quarries, steel, coal mining and shipbuilding industries – and the plentiful supply of redundant British Rail diesel shunters as replacements – led to the end of steam power for commercial uses.

 Several hundred rebuilt and preserved steam locomotives are still used on preserved volunteer-run 'heritage' railway lines in the UK.
 A proportion of the locomotives are regularly used on the national rail network by private operators where they run special excursions and touring trains.
 A new steam locomotive, the LNER Peppercorn Class A1 60163 Tornado has been built (began service in 2009).
 The builders of this locomotive, the A1 Steam Locomotive Trust have a second new steam locomotive nearing completion, a LNER Class P2 2-8-2 class locomotive to be named Prince of Wales and plans for a LNER Class V4 2-6-2 are in place following the completion of Prince of Wales.

+Also in the Isle of Man Steam traction continues on the Government owned Isle of Man Railway to the present day.